Daniel Marques

 The game was developed for the Graphical Applications Laboratory class.

-It features a Javascript WebGL front-end that handles input, animations and rendering and a Prolog back-end that applies the game's logic to each play and generates AI plays.
+It features a JavaScript WebGL front-end that handles input, animations and rendering and a Prolog back-end that applies the game's logic to each play and generates AI plays.

 Stick Hero